help-me-mom/ng-mocks/README.md

 ```

 Now let's pretend that in an Angular application `TargetComponent` depends on service of `DependencyService`,
-and it should be mocked to avoid overhead.
+and it should be mocked in favor of avoiding overhead.

-Instead of defining `TestBed` via `configureTestingModule`:
+Usually a test looks like:

 ```typescript
 describe('Test', () => {